 Thank you for visiting!
 I am new to the world of blogging, so we shall see how this goes!
 I am excited about learning and sharing some of the adventures I have with Chicken and Nugget.

-Chicken is my 11-year-old daughter and Nugget is my 8-year-old son.
+Chicken is my 12-year-old daughter and Nugget is my 10-year-old son.
 Although if asked, they will both say they are Nugget.
 While I would love to say that we go out and about on a regular basis due to my amazing organization and creativity, it’s really just a survival strategy.
 We all do better when we are out doing something, learning together, and kept busy (that’s mom code for the kids fight less if we have something to do).
-I started taking them places when they were pretty young, and I am lucky that they are now relatively easy to take out in public and know the behavior drill for the fun things we do.
+I started taking them places when they were pretty young, and I am lucky that they are now pros at going out and about, and know the behavior drill for the fun things we do.
 They also know I will not hesitate to end the activity and head home if they don’t hold up their end of the deal.

 Because I am a huge fan of survival, over the years we have found some favorite places and activities, and continue to seek out new adventures.
 I often get asked “how do you find all these things?”
 Since I don’t have a good or coherent answer, I thought I would start to share the places we go and opinions of them so that maybe you will be inspired to try something new with your kids.